acgtun/acgtun_util/README.md

 acgtun_util
 ===========

-basic function for global use
+basic functions for global use